Rule 3901-5-09 | Agent licensing and appointments.

 (d) Submits any other information or supporting documentation as requested by the superintendent.

-(2) Upon satisfying the requirements of this rule, a nonresident business entity license shall be issued to the applicant granting the applicant the same scope of authority as the applicant has under the license issued by the applicant's home state.
+(2) Upon satisfying the requirements of this rule, a nonresident business entity license will be issued to the applicant granting the applicant the same scope of authority as the applicant has under the license issued by the applicant's home state.

 (4) A nonresident business entity agent must maintain at least one individual insurance agent licensed in Ohio who will be responsible for the business entity's compliance with the insurance laws of this state.
 Failure to maintain an Ohio licensed agent is grounds for revocation of the business entity's license.

 (7) A business entity title agent must notify the superintendent of any change in its ownership or in the ownership of any business entity holding an ownership interest in the business entity title agent within thirty days and must include an organizational chart that shows all owners and their percentage of ownership of both the business entity title agent and business entities having ownership interests.
+The business entity will comply with all provisions of section 3953.21 of the Revised Code and rule 3901-7-04 of the Administrative Code.

 (J) License renewal